godotengine/godot-docs/classes/class_button.rst

 - void **set_icon_alignment** **(** :ref:`HorizontalAlignment<enum_@GlobalScope_HorizontalAlignment>` value **)**
 - :ref:`HorizontalAlignment<enum_@GlobalScope_HorizontalAlignment>` **get_icon_alignment** **(** **)**

-Specifies if the icon should be aligned to the left, right, or center of a button.
+Specifies if the icon should be aligned horizontally to the left, right, or center of a button.
 Uses the same :ref:`HorizontalAlignment<enum_@GlobalScope_HorizontalAlignment>` constants as the text alignment.
-If centered, text will draw on top of the icon.
+If centered horizontally and vertically, text will draw on top of the icon.

 .. rst-class:: classref-item-separator